scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

 ![Final Schema](Part2Images/FinalSchemaMetaData.jpg)

-# Congratulations....you have completed the schema for the Incident Management Appliation..
+# Congratulations....you have completed the schema for the Incident Management Application..

 Now we must associate the application with a database so that we can actually store records.